jorendorff/gc-in-50-lines/README.md

         return p;
     }

-Of course it's always possible that the application simply requires more memory than we've got.
+Of course it&rsquo;s always possible that the application simply requires more memory than we&rsquo;ve got.
 Maybe we do garbage collection and nothing shakes loose.
 ==> And then what?

-That's an out of memory error.
+That&rsquo;s an out of memory error.
-So I'll have allocate() return a null pointer.
+So I&rsquo;ll have allocate() return a null pointer.
 Of course there are other things you could do here, like throw an exception, or beg the operating system for more memory,